CoderStellaJ/CS4225-Big-Data-System-Assignment/README.md

 # CS4225-Data-System-Assignment
 CS4225 big data system for data science

+## Assignment 1 - Hadoop
 ### Setting up IDE on windows
+Note: The version I use for this assignment is: Java 11, Hadoop 2.9
 * Download binary file from Hadoop and extract into
 ```
 C:\Program Files\